“Do something productive, be someone to trust, grow a diverse community, NOW,

 “The value of my education is the ability to pursue further education.
 Once you’ve learned something, it is yours forever.
 My whole life, I strived to be the best at everything which in the end, did more damage than good.
 When I had to leave high school for reasons that were beyond my control, I was devastated.
 I felt like a great disappointment to myself, however, I got my GED and am now pursuing a career as a veterinarian.
 I am proving to myself that no matter what happens in life and no matter how long it may take, I can get the things that I want.
 I can make myself proud.”– Michael Conde

-Michael resides in Wilmington DE with his mother and frequents Florida where his father resides.
+Michael resides in Wilmington, DE with his mother and frequents Florida where his father resides.
 He attended the Brandywine School District’s emotional support program before pursuing his GED.
 Michael was referred to West End Neighborhood House at the height of the Covid-19 pandemic when schools had to suddenly turn virtual.
 Remote learning was not conducive to Michael’s learning style, so he decided to pursue his GED with West End, due to the in-person learning options.
-Michael started the program with some challenges with his mental health and his habit of avoiding social settings.
-Michael was a motivated learner, who quickly grasped the material and took advantage of a variety of learning styles.
-Once ready to take the GED subtests, Michael rapidly moved through them, earning his GED on Dec.
+Although at first Michael struggled in the program due to some challenges with his mental health and his habit of avoiding social settings, he was a motivated learner who quickly grasped the material and took advantage of a variety of learning styles.
+Once ready to take the GED sub-tests, Michael rapidly moved through them, earning his GED on Dec.
 10th, 2020.
 He also overcame his mental health challenges and has become a more social, outspoken young man.
 Michael has plans to attend Florida International University in the spring of 2022 to pursue his career as a veterinarian.

-For additional information about our programs, please contact Anya Lindsey
+For additional information about our programs, please contact Mia Millner

 at 302-658-4171 x 161 or firstname.lastname@example.org.